-Workers for Chile's Escondida Mine accept BHP's offer and will not strike-union source | Business
+Workers for Chile's Escondida mine accept BHP's offer and will not strike-union source | Business

+The union said that at 3:00 a.m.
+(0700 GMT) 1,495 members out of the 1,902 who voted accepted the company's new proposal.
+"This proposal contains a series of concrete and verifiable measures to improve the hygiene and safety of workers," the union said in a statement.
+"Especially an intense joint inspection program between the union and the company of all work areas."

+The union said the proposal also "set aside changes in operating practices the company was pursuing."
 BHP had reached a deal with the union early last week, but the agreement was pending approval by some 2,000 workers represented by the union.
-Workers voted to

-reject the proposal on Thursday and threatened to strike if their demands weren't met.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)